jeffpeiyt/loan-picker-lendingclub/README.md

 Cherry pick and auto invest the loans with fully customizable rules and scheduler.
 (Simple Java / Maven Build) http://jeffpeiyt.github.io/loan-picker-lendingclub/

-Immediately get new loans - Choose when and how to invest with fully customizable auto invest scheduler, featuring multiple interval retries and auto filtering existing loans.
+Immediately get new loans - Choose when and how to invest with fully customizable auto invest scheduler, featuring multiple interval retries and auto filtering already purchased loans.
+Check [Screenshot](https://github.com/jeffpeiyt/loan-picker-lendingclub#screenshots) below on successful auto investing with regular interval emails of "Investment order received".

 No more paying fees for auto investing or missing a loan!
 Ads-free, tiny clean package at your own inspection **forever free**.